Casimir effect with dielectric matter in salted water and implications at the cell scale: Implications at the cell scale

 We stress at this point that such a magnitude had to be expected for a physical interaction having relevance for biomechanics at the cell scale.
 The interaction has to be larger than $k_\B T$ in order to dominate Brownian agitation while it should not be too large to be compatible with a mechanical activity provided by molecular motors.
 This was underlined by Moysés Nussenzveig in his remarkable paper~\cite{Nussenzveig2015} commenting on the links between physics and biology, and discussing in particular the pioneering works of Bohr \cite{Bohr1933} and Schr\"odinger \cite{Schrodinger1944}.

 We also emphasize that this magnitude has been obtained without any \emph{ad hoc} fine-tuning of the parameters.
 The energy constants are given by the theory of the universal Casimir interaction reviewed in this paper, and they do not depend on any specific detail for the biological matter involved.
 Hence the binding energy depends only on geometrical parameters known for bundles of actin filaments~\cite{Volkmann2001}.
-Note also that the numbers presented for actin (red marker shown on Fig.~\ref{fig:actinbundle}) correspond to $x=4$ in Fig.~5b, where the PFA expression largely overestimates the correct value of $\phi$.
+Note also that the numbers presented for actin (red marker shown on Fig.~\ref{fig:actinbundle}) correspond to $x=4$ in Fig.~5b, where the PFA expression overestimates the correct value of $\phi$ by a factor 13.
 This implies that the calculation presented in \cite{Spreng2024} for cylinders was mandatory for obtaining a reliable estimation for bundles of actin filaments.

 Another important point is clear after the discussions in the present paper.
 We have given an estimation of the non universal Casimir interaction in \S \ref{sec:nonuniversal}, and shown that it is more than a hundred times smaller than the universal one.
+For the relevant distance $d = 6$nm between actin filaments, the non universal contribution is then smaller than $0.05\,k_\B T$.
 It is thus clear that the non universal interaction is not only much smaller than the universal one, but also much too small to have any relevance in a medium dominated by Brownian agitation.
 It is only the presence of the universal contribution which makes the Casimir binding energy important for biomechanics at the cell scale.

 As a concluding remark, we want to stress that physics is extremely complex at the cell scale, with a large number of different processes involved in the mechanics and functionalities of the cell.
 Detailed discussions of this very important fact are presented in the concluding part of \cite{Spreng2024}.
 Our modest aim in this review has only been to show that the universal Casimir interaction due to transverse electromagnetic fluctuations has to be considered as a significant contribution to this rich physics as it produces an attractive interaction between biological filaments in the cell with a typical energy of a few Brownian thermal scales $k_\B T$.